 Hydrography is the science that measures and describes the physical features of the navigable portion of the Earth's surface and adjoining coastal areas.
 Hydrographic surveyors study these bodies of water to see what the "floor" looks like.

-NOAA conducts hydrographic surveys to measure the depth and bottom configuration of water bodies.
-The data is used to update nautical charts and develop hydrographic models; increasingly, it is used for multiple purposes, through the Integrated Ocean and Coast Mapping program.
+NOAA's Office of Coast Survey conducts hydrographic surveys to measure the depth and bottom configuration of water bodies.
+That data is used to update nautical charts and develop hydrographic models.
+This information is vital to navigating the ocean and our nation's waterways.

 Hydrographical surveys are also used in NOAA's Integrated Ocean and Coast Mapping program, providing information for a number of purposes, including seafloor structural construction, laying pipelines and cables, dredging, anchoring and understanding fish habitats.